michaelJwilson/surveysim/doc/tutorial.rst

     surveysim

-This should complete in under 2 minutes (on cori) and writes two FITS files to ``$DESISURVEY_OUTPUT``:
+This should complete in about 2 minutes (on cori) and writes two FITS files to ``$DESISURVEY_OUTPUT``:

  - ``stats.fits``: tables of per-tile and per-night summary statistics.